Arctic report card: Permafrost thawing faster than before

 Published Tuesday, December 12, 2017 10:37AM EST

-NEW ORLEANS -- Permafrost in the Arctic is thawing faster than ever, according to a new report released Tuesday.
+NEW ORLEANS -- Permafrost in the Arctic is thawing at a faster clip, according to a new report released Tuesday.

 Water is also warming and sea ice is melting at the fastest pace in 1,500 years at the top of the world.